5 Things to Know About the iOS 14.4 Update

 Apple hasn’t confirmed an official iOS 14.4 release date for iPhone.

-With the holidays coming up, we don’t expect iOS 14.4 to roll out in 2020.
-Instead, you can expect it to roll out sometime in January after its stint in beta testing.
+With the holidays upon us, we don’t expect iOS 14.4 to roll out in 2020.
+Instead, you can expect it to roll out sometime in early 2021 after its stint in beta testing.

 iOS 14.4 Release Time